TeenQuotes/api-documentation/endpoints/comments/GET_comments_quote_id.md

 All parameters are optional.
 If you don't provide these parameters the default values will be used:

 - **page** - The page number starting from **1** to +infinity.
 If not specified, the default value is 1.
-- **pagesize** - The number of stories per page.
+- **pagesize** - The number of comments per page.
 If not specified, the default value is 10.
 - **quote** - Adds information about the quote related to the comment for each comments if the value is `true`.
 Default is `false`.

 Example request: